arielherself/espresso/README.raw.md

 The share price of some <strong>Adani Group</strong> companies rose on Tuesday, after suffering another miserable day on Monday.
 The value of the Indian conglomerate has now fallen by more than $100bn in two weeks.
 The sell-off started after [<strong>Hindenburg Research</strong>](https://www.economist.com/business/2023/02/02/hindenburg-research-attacker-of-the-adani-empire), an American short-seller, made [allegations of fraud](https://www.economist.com/business/2023/02/01/what-next-for-gautam-adanis-embattled-empire).
 Hundreds of protesters took to the streets in Delhi and other Indian cities on Monday, amid growing calls to investigate the allegations.

 A British<strong> “digital pound”</strong> could be launched in the next decade according to the Treasury and the Bank of England.
 It would provide a state-backed alternative to potentially volatile digital currencies issued by private companies.
-Britain’s chancellor, [Jeremy Hunt](https://www.economist.com/britain/2023/02/02/meet-ms-heeves-the-face-of-britains-new-political-consensus), said the digital pound would offer a “trusted and accessible” payment method.
 A consultation on the idea begins on Tuesday, but a final decision will not be taken until around 2025.

 <strong>Correction: </strong>In Tuesday’s edition we incorrectly wrote that ChatGPT can generate images and videos.
 In fact it is OpenAI, a Microsoft-backed artificial-intelligence startup that created ChatGPT, which builds models that aim to do so.
 Sorry.